GiveMe30Dollars/lox-interpreter-ast/README.md

 - *Any C++ Compiler.*
 - **CMake**: https://cmake.org/
 - **vcpkg**: https://vcpkg.io/en/
-  - The system environmental variable `VCPKG_ROOT` should be set to the root of this directory on your machine.
+  - The system environmental variable `VCPKG_ROOT` should be set to the root of the vcpkg directory on your machine.
 - *Any command-line interface that executes `.sh` files.*
   - For Windows and macOS: **Git Bash**: https://git-scm.com/downloads
   - For Linux: *None.* Natively supported.